evermax/stargraph/README.md

 # Stargraph
 ## The perfect tool to plot graph of stars on Github repositories

-Currently there is just a CLI where you provide your Github API token via `-t` and the `:username/:reponame` via the `-r` parameters.
+There is a CLI where you provide your Github API token via `-t` and the `:username/:reponame` via the `-r` parameters.
 If you don't have a Github API token, you will be restricted by the API to 60 calls per hours.

 An example on how to use it: